confluentinc/examples/clickstream/docs/index.rst

       ...

 #.
-A second data generator is already running, this one for the HTTP status codes.
+The second data generator running is for the HTTP status codes.
 Samples these messages in ``clickstream_codes``:

    .. code:: bash